amatsuda/heavens_door/README.md

 To stop recording and clear the whole recorded scenario, click the ⏹ button.

+## Requirements
+- Rails
+- Modern browsers

 ## Contributing

 Pull requests are welcome on GitHub at https://github.com/amatsuda/heavens_door.

+## TODO

+- Insert assersions

+- Hotkeys to hide/show the panel

+- Better UI

+- Cleaner JS code

+- Tests (do we really need tests for this?
+Well, maybe...)

+- etcetcetc.

 ## License